Categories

 Toast coconut in an iron skillet over medium heat until light golden – reserving 1/3rd cup for rolling the balls in.

-Grind toasted coconut in a Vita-Mix or other high-powered blender (coffe grinder works great) until it begins to form a paste.
+Grind toasted coconut in a VitaMix or other high-powered blender (a coffee grinder works great!) until begins to form a paste.

 Melt coconut oil in the warm iron skillet.

-Place coconut oil, ground coconut, and all other ingredients into a bowl – mix well.
+Mix coconut oil, ground coconut, and all other ingredients in a bowl.

-Let batter sit for a few min. to cool off (but make sure to roll while still warm).
+Let batter sit few minutes to cool; making sure to roll while still warm.

 Form batter into small balls with moist hands.